 J.W.
 Mitchell’s head football coach Andrew Schmitz is most impressed with the way he takes care of his body.

-“His biggest improvement I guess, is how well takes care of himself and how good of shape he’s in.
+“His biggest improvement I guess is how well he takes care of himself and how good of shape he’s in.
 When he first came into our program, he was a good player but didn’t really work as hard in the offseason to get himself into great shape so he was more of a spot player,” Schmitz said.
 “Now he has worked himself into a guy that plays every snap on defense and if we need him on offense, he can go in and do that.
 In the last season, he was even in certain packages, going in and playing tight end for us, after playing every snap on defense.”